CloudVE/cloudbridge/docs/concepts.rst

 Object identification and naming
 ---------------------------------

-In order to function uniformly across across cloud providers, object identity and naming must be conceptually consistent.
+In order to function uniformly across cloud providers, object identity and naming must be conceptually consistent.
 In CloudBridge, there are three main properties for identifying and naming an object.